vee-loves-code/TransactionStatistics/README.md

 * To create a docker image of the application, run the following commands:
 - mvn clean package
-- docker build -t seerbit-transaction-image .
+- docker build -t TransactioStatistics-image .